Survey: US companies in China hurt by tariff war

 The two sides have imposed 25 percent tariffs on $50 billion of each other’s goods in the dispute over American complaints that Beijing steals or pressures companies to hand over technology.
 American officials also say plans for state-led creation of Chinese champions in robotics and other fields violate its market-opening commitments and they worry U.S. industrial leadership might be eroded.

-Beijing has issued a list of $60 billion of American imports for retaliation if President Donald Trump’s next tariff hike goes ahead.
+Beijing has issued a list of $60 billion of American imports for retaliation if Trump’s next tariff hike goes ahead.

 China is running out of American imports for retaliation due to their lopsided trade balance but threatened unspecified “comprehensive measures” in June.
 That prompted worries it would use regulatory controls to disrupt business operations in China.